 Identify customers, products and sales with query parameters

-These options allow you to keep track of information around the sale, to integrate with third party services via Stripe and Zapier and to save the data in your own system or to use it on a confirmation page.
+These options allow you to keep track of information around the sale, integrate with third-party services via Stripe and Zapier and save the data in your own system or use it on a confirmation page.

 Capturing query parameters